ArchipelagoMW/Archipelago/worlds/pokemon_rb/docs/en_Pokemon Red and Blue.md

 * If the Old Man is blocking your way through Viridian City, you do not have Oak's Parcel in your inventory, and you've exhausted your money and Poké Balls, you can get a free Poké Ball from your mom.
 * HM moves can be overwritten if you have the HM for it in your bag.
+* The NPC on the left behind the Celadon Game Corner counter will sell 1500 coins at once instead of giving information about the Prize Corner

 ## What items and locations get shuffled?